How to create your Signature Coaching Program

 Want to create and sell your Signature Program?
 Let’s talk about your next steps.
 Book your Free Consult Here

 ———————— About the Author: Stephanie Fiteni

 Hi, I’m Stephanie, a Digital Marketing Strategist and Business Mentor for Coaches.
 I’m the creator of the Profitable Content Marketing Method and help coaches generate more leads and clients through their blogs and websites whilst helping them build a business that makes good money with ease.
-My clients get fully booked with just 2 hours of enjoyable marketing per week!
+My clients get fully booked with just a handful hours of enjoyable marketing per week!

 I have over 15 years of experience creating websites, building businesses, writing blogs, creating social campaigns, and funnels, and ranking articles, videos, and podcasts on the first page of Google.
 I’ve also managed the content and web dev team in my own agency for over 10 years.

 I can teach you how to create content that will convert your visitors into discovery call bookings.
 Let’s Talk